-Historic Sites of Manitoba: Camp Morton (RM of Gimli)
+Historic Sites of Manitoba: Camp Morton (Camp Morton Provincial Park, RM of Gimli)

 Camp Morton was built in 1920 for Roman Catholic children as a summer outdoor religious camp in the Rural Municipality of Gimli.
 It was named after the Right Reverend Monsignor Thomas W. Morton, its founder and chief developer.
 One of the first buildings erected was a chapel, a focal point of camp life.
 The original building was very plain with an open ceiling.
 Later, its sides were extended and the interior finished with fir board.
 Stones from the beach were cemented together in an Italian design for the façade.